Skip to contents

 exec <- pjrt::pjrt_compile(program)

-To run the function, we simply pass the tensors to the executable, which will output a PJRTBuffer that we can easily convert to an AnvilTensor.
+To run the function, we need to extract the underlying buffers from the tensors before passing them to the executable, which will output a PJRTBuffer that we can easily convert to an AnvilTensor.

 x <- nv_scalar(3, "f32")